GenericPirate/tmux/Getting-Started.md

 `x`|Detach selected client and try to kill the shell it was started from `X`|Detach tagged clients and try to kill the shells they were started from

-Other than using client mode, the `detach-client` flag has a `-a` flag to detach all clients other than the attached client.
+Other than using client mode, the `detach-client` command has a `-a` flag to detach all clients other than the attached client.

 #### Killing a session, window or pane